Chiharu Saiguchi

+Life and career

 Saiguchi attended Chuo University, graduating with an LLB in 1961, and was admitted to the bar in 1966.
 He practiced law as head of the Saiguchi Law Office from 1970 to 2004.

-Saiguchi is known as an expert on Japanese bankruptcy laws.
+Saiguchi was known as an expert on Japanese bankruptcy laws.
 Following the bankruptcy of Japan Airlines, he headed a five-member investigation committee to look into compliance issues at the airline.

-He currently serves as advisor attorney to TMI Associates, a Tokyo law firm.
+Saiguchi later served as advisor attorney to TMI Associates, a Tokyo law firm.

+Saiguchi died from a stroke on April 17, 2024, at the age of 85.